Aize-Public/forego/ctx/README.md

 # `ctx`

-We expand from `context.Context` with few features and quality of life:
+We expand from `context.Context` with a few features and quality of life:
 * mostly we assume we always want a `ctx.C` everywhere: because tracing, span, tags, loggers, etc
 * contexts are not just for cancel, they can store environment, configuration and setting and overrides on each requests